rev-net/memo/pitch.md

 We've also seen the gross extractive tendencies that over-leveraged entrepreneurs, investors, and traders can succumb to when left unchecked.
 Blockchains give us transactional freedoms – using it to progress positive-sum game-theoretic financial applications like revnets is non-obvious, using it to manipulate the public with hyped-up zero sum Ponzi schemes is easy and unfortunately all to common.

 Revnets are the next step.
-They are an expression of the Juicebox language we know so well, and the standard we need to encourage more projects to hit the gas with confidence and without incumbent tradeoffs.
+They are an expression of the Juicebox language we know so well, and the tokenized standard we're sorely missing to encourage more projects to hit the gas with confidence and without incumbent tradeoffs.

 Their time is now – revnets would be too fragile to exist if a rent-seeking fiduciary facilitating the handling of money and rules was required, and can only outcompete as an encoded contract between network participants enforced by the blockchain protocols of today.

 ## Call to action